saferpay/sndbx/texts/twint.md

 + A <a href="Interfaces.html">Saferpay Business License</a>.
   + A license for Saferpay Secure Card Data, which is usually included in Saferpay Business!
++ The activation of User on File for your contract.
+Please as your contractual manager, if you want this feature enabled!
 + JSON API Version 1.14 or later

 <div class="warning">